our Case

 Nolechek’s Meats v.
 USDA and FSIS

-Nolechek’s Meats, a small, family-run business in Wisconsin, is fighting back against the Biden Administration's use of the USDA to implement its partisan public health agenda.
+Nolechek’s Meats, a small, family-run business in Wisconsin, fought back against the Biden Administration's use of the USDA to implement its partisan public health agenda.

-In yet another example of what is becoming a familiar tactic, the Biden Administration is using a food inspection agency to implement its partisan public health agenda.
-But with the help of the Liberty Justice Center, a small, family-run business in Wisconsin is fighting back.
+Case Background: In 2021, the Biden Administration used a food inspection agency to implement its partisan public health agenda.
+But with the help of the Liberty Justice Center, a small, family-run business in Wisconsin fought back.
 Nolechek’s Meats is a gourmet meat shop in Thorp, Wisconsin (population 1,598) that has been crafting small-batches of award winning bacon, ham, and sausages for four generations.

 Since the early 1970s, the Nolechek family has been crafting high-quality meat products that are enjoyed in their community and shipped throughout the country.
 In 2017, Nolechek’s Meats secured the right to receive inspection from the Food Safety and Inspection Service (FSIS), which meant that it could begin selling its products commercially out of state.
 Since then, the small-town meat shop has expanded its out-of-state wholesale operations into a significant component of its business.